 Accommodation: The second night of the class (night of day 2) will include a night reconnaissance patrol.
 Students may bivouac non-tactically at site for the remainder of the night (or camp throughout the class).
-The third night of the class (night of day 3) will be an overnight patrol base exercise, carrying your small ruck, and sleeping in a patrol base / LUP.

 For winter classes, Make sure you bring cold weather and rain gear, a full change of your tactical training clothing, spare socks, hat, gloves, headover etc. Not all of this gear needs to be carried all of the time, but it should be available.
 Conditions dependent.

 A headlamp is invaluable for non-tactical phases, with a red or green filter.
 Bring a small tactical flashlight (red or green capable).
 For tactical operations at night, including the patrol base, you will not be using light.
 NO LIGHT.
 Light discipline in the patrol base will mean you will have to be able to pack, unpack and find gear in the dark.

 Ammunition: 1,200 – 1,500 rounds approx. More is always useful.

 Technology: If you have NVGs and FLIR, bring it.
 We will work with what we have, just like SHTF.
 If you don’t have night vision, or don’t want to use it, that is fine.
 If you want to use it, that is also fine.